 I used a #828 Ateco piping tip (open star).
 This tip made large, 2 inch cookies.
 I would not go any larger than that, but a smaller #827 or even a #826 piping tip would work too.
 I also made these cookies using a Wilton 2D closed star piping tip.
 This will make these cookies thinner (faster baking time) with a more ribbon looking effect.

 I tested this recipe using King Arthur’s Measure for Measure Gluten-Free Flour blend.
 It gave the cookies a nice consistency.
 This is my favorite store-bought gluten-free flour.
 It is widely available and is CERTIFIED gluten-free.
-Cup4Cup is a similar blend and should work well too.
+Be sure to check out my collection of King Arthur Gluten-Free Flour recipes.
+Pamela’s All purpose Artisan Blend and Cup4Cup (contains milk powder) are similar blend and work well too.
 I have not tested with Bob’s Red Mill flours because they are not certified gluten-free and I have had some sensitivity issues with their products.

 I also tested this recipe with my DIY gluten-free flour mix and it worked well too.
 The cookies browned a little better with my DIY mix.
-Click the link to learn more about how to make your own gluten-free flour mix.
-It can be a huge cost saver!
+Click the link to learn more about the best gluten-free flour for baking.
+It can be a more affordable option than store-bought blends.

 Low-Sugar Cookie Icing

 You’ll need 1 can of coconut cream, found in the market with the canned coconut milk.
 Do not shake, stir or refrigerate.
 Open the can and gently scoop out the top layer of thick coconut cream There will be a more watery layer below – save that for a smoothie.
 Mix in 2 teaspoons of powdered sugar.
 Taste.
 The coconut cream is sweet on its own, so I think this is all that is needed.
 If you prefer it more sweet, add more sugar.